-Method of Travel to Work data should be viewed in conjunction with Workers pace of residence and Residents Place of work for a clearer picture of where people come from to work in the the Maranoa Regional Council, and Employment locations for the Destination Zones they work in and how they arrive there.
+Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in Maranoa Regional Council, and Employment locations for the Destination Zones they work in and how they arrive there.

 |Local workers method of travel to work|

-In 2016, there were 74 people in the who caught public transport to work (train, bus, tram or ferry) in Maranoa Regional Council, compared with 4,398 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 74 people who caught public transport to work (train, bus, tram or ferry) in Maranoa Regional Council, compared with 4,439 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the in the Maranoa Regional Council in 2016 compared to Queensland shows that 1.1% used public transport, while 62.5% used a private vehicle, compared with 6.8% and 70.6% respectively in Queensland.
+Analysis of the method of travel to work in Maranoa Regional Council in 2016 compared to the Queensland workforce within Maranoa Regional Council shows that 1.1% used public transport, while 63.1% used a private vehicle, compared with 6.9% and 71.4% respectively in Queensland.

-The major differences between the method of travel to work of the in the Maranoa Regional Council and Queensland were:
+The major differences between the method of travel to work of the workforce in Maranoa Regional Council and the Queensland workforce were: